dennisppaul/umgebung-examples/README.md

 # Umfeld Examples

-A series of examples for [Umfeld](https://github.com/dennisppaul/umfeld) environemnt.
+A series of examples for [Umfeld](https://github.com/dennisppaul/umfeld).